Top 10 questions to ask when viewing a rental property

 2. What’s the heating and water like?

-Those high ceilings might look lovely, but are you going to be huddled up in three jumpers and a hat all winter?
+When asking the landlord questions before renting, think about those high ceilings, they might look lovely, but are you going to be huddled up in three jumpers and a hat all winter?
 Let’s preempt that.
 Do the windows have double glazing?
 How good is the insulation?

 Ask the agent what the water pressure is like and try one of the taps.
 Nothing ruins a morning quite like a dribbly, lukewarm shower.